1. Introduction

 3.1 Selective Use of Data

-CAPPA’s first report cites Adeloye et al., which highlights a high prevalence of obesity, particularly among urban women.
+CAPPA’s first report cites Adetiloye et al., which highlights a high prevalence of obesity, particularly among urban women, due to sedentary lifestyles and dietary changes.
 However, CAPPA’s own findings show higher SSB consumption among young males aged 15–19, creating a mismatch between cause and effect in its justification for an SSB tax hike.
+CAPPA has not updated its data but has reached the same conclusions.
+Furthermore, CAPPA attributes rising obesity solely to SSBs, despite the Adetiloye et al. report pointing to multiple causes, including processed foods, income levels, and urbanization.

-3.4 Inadequate Evidence of Impact
+3.2 Inadequate Evidence of Impact

 CAPPA fails to provide evidence that the existing ₦10/litre tax has reduced SSB consumption or improved health outcomes.
 Without a clear assessment of the current policy’s effectiveness, its recommendation for a 1200% tax hike lacks credibility.